mustafa-elhelbawy/angular-acm-alex-student-chapter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

+## Once you have downloaded or cloned this repo

+Run `npm install` to download and install all dependencies packages you will need, then,

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.